JuanPabloDiaz/platzi/2021/readme.md

 ## Description 💡

 There are many great concepts I learned with Platzi, many new skills I developed and many others that I still need to work on.

-I started taking classes on September and completed over 25 courses.
-To find more about the courses and certificates please click [here](https://platzi.com/p/DiazJuan/).
+To find more about the courses I took and the certificates I have please click on my [profile](https://platzi.com/p/DiazJuan/).

 ### Built With 🔑